Looking for a daunting mountain to hike these holidays? Check out Mt Makiling, one of the most popular peaks in the Philippines.

 Trailing to Mt Makiling via UPLB Trail

-From the registration booth, I and my friend then commenced our way to the peak.
+From the registration booth, my friend and I then commenced our way to the peak.
 That was around 5:30 am.
 Take note.
-There are 30 stations all the way to Mt Makiling‘s summit (called Peak 2).
+There are 30 stations all the way to Mt Makiling’s summit (called Peak 2).

 The paved road ends at Station 11.
 From here, we walked on a wild trail leading to the summit.
 The experience was definitely surreal and rustic.
-The trail rewarded us with views of the diverse flora and fauna of Mt.
-Makiling.
+The trail rewarded us with views of Mt.
+Makiling’s diverse flora and fauna.
 In fact, we chanced on a snake plus a variety of insects and birds.

 We even spotted a Rafflesia in full bloom!
 Rafflesia is the largest flower in the world.
 Giant hardwood and softwood trees such as narra also line the way.
 Thankfully, these are protected from loggers.